vaavva/azure-sdk-for-c-hfsm/emitter-design.md

 Because all these transformation are lazy we can serialize data, stream it to HTTP as JSON, read JSON from HTTP and then deserialize it without allocating intermediate buffers.
-There are some allocations on stack but there are fixed in size and don't depend on size of input/output data (`O(1)` space).
+There are some allocations on stack but these objects are fixed in size and don't depend on size of input/output data (`O(1)` space).

 ## Discriminated Unions